Learning sparsity-promoting regularizers for linear inverse problems: Abstract

 \section{Abstract}

 This paper introduces a novel approach to learning sparsity-promoting regularizers for solving linear inverse problems.
 We develop a bilevel optimization framework to select an optimal synthesis operator, denoted as \( B \), which regularizes the inverse problem while promoting sparsity in the solution.
 The method leverages statistical properties of the underlying data and incorporates prior knowledge through the choice of \( B \).
 We establish the well-posedness of the optimization problem, provide theoretical guarantees for the learning process, and present sample complexity bounds.
-The approach is demonstrated through examples, including compact perturbations of a known operator and the problem of learning the mother wavelet, showcasing its flexibility in incorporating prior knowledge into the regularization framework.
+The approach is demonstrated through theoretical infinite-dimensional examples, including compact perturbations of a known operator and the problem of learning the mother wavelet, and through extensive numerical simulations.
 This work extends previous efforts in Tikhonov regularization by addressing non-differentiable norms and proposing a data-driven approach for sparse regularization in infinite dimensions.

 {\bf Keywords:} inverse problems, statistical learning, bilevel optimization, operator learning, sparsity-promoting regularization.\\